-According to "Ireland's Data Hosting Industry," by Bitpower and Host in Ireland, November 2020.
+\\ According to "Ireland's Data Hosting Industry," by Bitpower and Host in Ireland, November 2020.
 Data competed by our own research.
+The list of data centers is not exhaustive and the predominance is estimated.

 IN DUBLIN, MEASURES FAVORABLE TO THE STORAGE INDUSTRY AND ADMINISTRATIONS IN THE BACKGROUND